greenhamster3/Messages-With-Microbit-Ably/README.md

 - Create an account with ably (or I suppose another MQTT based broker)
 - Create a new app
 - Go to "API keys" and "Show"
--Copy the key to where the API is specified in src
+- Copy the key to where the API is specified in src
 >You should NEVER hard-code and API key, however for our purposes, we don't need to worry about security

--Run the code
+- Run the code

 Unfortunately, the code is only available in Python as I don't know JS or TS.
 However if anybody would be willing to translate into any other languages, that would be so much appreciated!!

 ## Getting a server (On the Microbit)
-Again, copy the code accross and swap out the placeholders with your infomation.
+Again, copy the code accross and swap out the placeholders with your infomation, and flash.